Meissen, How to Spend a Day in the Porcelain City of Germany

 Walkway from Albrechtburg Castle Hill to Heinrichsplatz, Meissen Germany

-Things I did in Meissen
+Things we did in Meissen

-• Historical walk on the castle hill
+• Wandered through a historical walk on the castle hill

 Albrechtburg Castle, Meissen Germany